RakhithJK/BishopFox-sliver-wiki/DNS-C2.md

 ### DNS Canaries

-DNS Canaries are unique per-binary domains that are optionally inserted during the string obfuscation process that can be used to detect manual analysis of Sliver binaries.
-These domains are not actually used by the implant code and are deliberately _not obfuscated_ so that the domains show up if someone runs `strings` on the implant.
+DNS Canaries are unique per-binary domains that are optionally inserted during the string obfuscation process.
+These domains are not actually used by the implant code and are deliberately _not obfuscated_ so that they show up if someone runs `strings` on the implant.
 If these domains are ever resolve (and you have a `dns` listener running) you'll get an alert telling which specific file was discovered.